pashbylogan/melanzana/README.md

 ## Description

-This tool checks the Melanzana website for available shopping appointments using their internal booking API.
+This tool checks the Melanzana website for available shopping appointments using their Cowlendar booking API.
 If new appointments are found within a configured lookahead period, it can send an email notification.

-The scraper uses Melanzana's WordPress admin-ajax.php endpoint to efficiently check appointment availability across multiple dates, making it fast and reliable compared to HTML parsing approaches.
+The scraper uses Cowlendar's external API endpoint to efficiently check appointment availability across multiple months, with intelligent optimization to minimize unnecessary requests.

 It is designed to be run periodically, for example, using a cron job, to monitor for new appointment openings.

 ## Features

-* **API-based approach**: Uses Melanzana's internal booking API (`admin-ajax.php`) for efficient data retrieval
+* **Modern API integration**: Uses Cowlendar's external API for direct, reliable data retrieval
-* **Dynamic nonce handling**: Automatically extracts and refreshes WordPress security tokens
+* **Intelligent optimization**: Automatically stops searching when next available date exceeds the configured timeframe
-* **Date range scanning**: Checks appointment availability across multiple dates efficiently
+* **Month-based scanning**: Efficiently checks appointment availability by month rather than individual dates
 * **Smart filtering**: Identifies newly available appointments by comparing against previously seen appointments
 * **Configurable timeframe**: Filters appointments by a configurable lookahead period (e.g., next 3 months)
 * **Email notifications**: Sends detailed email alerts for newly available appointments